 Steps to Remove the Sap:

-- The first step is to soften the sap so that it can be removed.
-If the sap has been on the car for an extended time, prepare to repeat these first steps and allow more time for the sap to soften.
+The first step is to soften the sap so that it can be removed.
+If the sap has been on the car for an extended time, prepare to repeat steps 1-5 and allow more time for the sap to soften.